-Any speech impediment, stammering, stuttering or other receptive or expressive language disorder to such a degree as to significantly interfere with productions of speed or to repeat commands is disqualifying.
+Any speech impediment, stammering, stuttering or other receptive or expressive language disorder that may significantly interfere with the ability to repeat commands is disqualifying.

 Any history of suicidal behavior, that includes discussions, gestures, or the actual attempt is disqualifying.
 A history of self-mutilation is also disqualifying.

-Any history or current disorder of being dissociative, bouts of hysteria, or de-personalization are disqualifying.
+Any history or current disorder of being dissociative or de-personalization are disqualifying.